jankapunkt/meteor-game-skeleton/README.md

 ### General Vision and Use Case

 * Provide out-of the box runnable app template for browser based games
-* Core-features like user login, registration, minimal application cycle
+* Core-features like routing, translation, user login, registration, logging
+* Minimal application cycle, extensible for many gaming variations
 * Extensible API, providig only the most basic functionalities
 * Server side methods and api decouples from ui (to allow developers to choose their own rendering engine)
 * Minimal app but fully tested